Introduction to our Academy Governing Council

 - The governors at each academy are responsible for the management of the business of the academy, including adopting an annual plan and budget, monitoring the academy by the use of targets and budgets and handling senior staff appointments.

-How our governing body is organised
+How our Academy Governing Council is organised